hk-speedrunning/Silksong-Rules/README.md

 Welcome!
 This repository stores the rulesets for Hollow Knight: Silksong, as well as a setup guide & skip/tech glossary.

+Please also see our [Resources Repository](<https://github.com/hk-speedrunning/Silksong-Resources/blob/main/README.md>) for setup guides & other info.

 ---

 - ### [General Rules](/game_rules.md)